delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 "[PAWLEAN]...is a personal blog where I share and reflect on my life in the UK, my interests and experiences.
 I've run a blog since the days I used to wear my hair up in high bunches (like Boo from Monsters Inc) and during the time in my life when my purple Game Boy Advance completed me. "

-Not every one needs to have a blog.
+Not everyone needs to have a blog.
 But it's important to create some kind of content.
-As a developer you can work in open source by either directly changing code, opening issues or by writing blog posts.
+As a developer, you can work in open source by either directly changing code, opening issues or by writing blog posts.

 Chris answers Quora questions as a way to create content.